 Understanding the role of LPs becomes clearer when viewed through the broader lens of the types of startup funding available.
 This perspective highlights how private equity fits into a wider ecosystem of capital strategies that startups can access depending on their stage, goals, and risk appetite.

-Limited partners (LPs) play a pivotal role in private equity, serving as passive investors who provide the capital that fuels private funds.
-While their involvement is not hands-on, their contributions are indispensable to the success of private equity and venture capital initiatives.
-This section delves into the responsibilities of LPs, their growing influence, and the strategies they employ to manage their investments effectively.
+These partner private equity investors play a pivotal role, serving as passive investors who provide the capital that fuels private funds.
+While their involvement is not hands-on, limited partners are indispensable to the success of private equity and venture capital initiatives.

 Who Are Limited Partners?